5 Natural Pesticides That Really Work

 #3: Keep Pests Out of Your Garden with This Common Spice

 Many people choose to grow their own food as a way to reduce the cost of buying organics, offset their carbon footprint, and/or for the pleasure of it.
 But keeping aphids, slugs, and other pets at-bay can be tricky without toxic pesticides.
-One of our favorite all-natural DIY pesticides for bugs and larger pests, like rabbits or squirrels, is a chile pepper-based spray.
+One of our favorite all-natural DIY pesticides for bugs and larger pests, like rabbits or squirrels, is a chili pepper-based spray.

 To make, combine a quart of water with 1-2 tablespoons cayenne pepper and 10-20 drops Branch Basics Concentrate or Castile soap.
 Shake well and spray directly on plants as-needed.